 If you’re a horse-lover & owner, then you’ve probably come across beet pulp in your horse’s feed.
-However, if you aren’t familiar with it from its use as horse feed, Beet Pulp is also a frequent ingredient seen in dog food and is the leftover products of sugar beet that has undergone processing.
+However, if you aren’t familiar with it from its use as horse feed, Beet Pulp is also a frequent ingredient seen in dog food and is the leftover product of sugar beet that has undergone processing.

 Now you might be thinking, isn’t there high levels of sugar and carbohydrates in sugar beet?
 Yes, there is!
 But when sugar beet undergoes processing, all the “sugar” is extracted from the product via repeat processing.

-This leaves behind a number of by-products including Beet Pulp which is a high fiber, low sugar ingredient.
+This leaves behind a number of by-products, including Beet Pulp, which is a high fiber, low sugar ingredient.
 This by-product that may have gone to waste in the past is now sold to dog food manufacturers and livestock producers.

 What is Fiber?

 Fiber is a component that is essential to your dog’s diets.
-It’s the parts of a plant material that can not be digested in your dogs small intestine.
+It’s the parts of a plant material that can not be digested in your dog’s small intestine.
 Fiber is also known as Bulk or Ruffage.
 This fiber cannot be absorbed as it is resistant to the enzymes in your dog’s stomach and intestines that break down ordinary nutrients.

-While this indigestible material may not sound like a positive addition, it is in fact very beneficial and for some essential.
-Fiber is advantageous because it ensures your dog’s stool is firm, gentle and has a regular consistency.
+While this indigestible material may not sound like a positive addition, it is, in fact, very beneficial and for some essential.
+Fiber is advantageous because it ensures your dog’s stool is firm, gentle, and has a regular consistency.
 There are many sources of fiber found in dog foods.
 Today, we’ll focus on a controversial source of fiber – Dried Beet Pulp.